 VRM in the States: California

 In October 2015, California became the second state in the nation to adopt automatic voter registration.
 Eligible citizens who interact with the DMV will be registered to vote or have their existing registration information updated, unless they decline.
 As a part of the reform, voter registration information will be transferred electronically from the DMV to the Secretary of State’s Office.
-California is schedule to launch the system in April 2018.
+California is scheduled to launch the system in April 2018.
 State officials estimate that with approximately 6.6 million eligible but unregistered voters, California could significantly increase its registration rate, which ranked 42nd in the country in 2014.
 Learn more about automatic registration here.

 In the lead-up to the signing of California’s bill into law, the Brennan Center and others encouraged Gov. Jerry Brown to heed his own call, during his 1992 Democratic National Convention speech, for the government to register every American through the use of technology.
 The governor also received letters from organizations, legislators, and constituents urging him to sign automatic voter registration into law, and wide press coverage surrounded the California legislature’s passage of the bill.
 Click here to review the letters and see the extensive press coverage.